the-engine-room/library/_books/rainforest-tech.md

 <blockquote>
 	<h5 style="color:#464646">Case study: Piloting a new piece of technology can bring unexpected benefits</h5>
-	<p>In 2013, [Rainforest Connection](https://rfcx.org) held a pilot project in West Sumatra (Indonesia) to test an application to monitor illegal logging using a modified mobile phone.</p>
+	<p>In 2013, <a href="https://rfcx.org" style="color:#1C4B52">Rainforest Connection</a> held a pilot project in West Sumatra (Indonesia) to test an application to monitor illegal logging using a modified mobile phone.</p>
 	<p><b>How did it help?</b></p>
 	<ul>
 		<li>The pilot was designed to assess whether the technology worked, but it did even better than expected, capturing information that allowed local authorities to catch illegal loggers two weeks after it was installed.</li>